rodyonraskolnikov/rfm-segmentation-retention-analysis/README.md

 ## 7. Closing Note

-Working through this project turned raw spreadsheets into something far more meaningful—a clear picture of how people actually use BiTaksi.
+Working through this project turned raw spreadsheets into something far more meaningful—a clear picture of how people actually use Alpha Riding App.
 Along the way I sharpened my data-wrangling skills, learned to translate numbers into stories, and saw firsthand how even simple models like RFM can drive focused strategy.
 What began as a technical exercise ended as a reminder that good analysis is really about understanding people and meeting them where they are.